-Tower's 2013 Share Incentive Plan (the "2013 Plan") - In 2013 the Company adopted new share incentive plan to directors, officers and employees of the Company.
-Options to be granted under the plan will bear exercise price which equals an average of the closing market price of Tower's ordinary shares in the thirty trading days immediately prior to the date of grant, the exercise price will not be lower than the nominal value of the Tower's ordinary shares, vest over up to a three year period and are not exercisable beyond seven years from the grant date.
+Tower's 2013 Share Incentive Plan (the "2013 Plan") - In 2013, the Company adopted a share incentive plan for directors, officers and employees of the Company.
+Options to be granted under the plan will bear an exercise price which equals an average of the closing market price of Tower's ordinary shares in the thirty trading days immediately prior to the date of grant, provided that the exercise price will not be lower than the nominal value of the Tower's ordinary shares.
+Options under said plan shall vest over up to a three year period and are not exercisable beyond seven years from the grant date.

-Under the 2013 Plan, in 2016 and in 2015 the Company granted 10,000 and 214,400 Restricted Stock Units ("RSU"), respectively, to its employees vesting over up to a three year period.
-The Company measures compensation expense for the RSUs based on the closing market price of Tower's ordinary shares immediately prior to the date of grant expensing it through the applicable vesting period.
+Under the 2013 plan, in 2017 and in 2016 the Company granted 106,095 and 10,000 Restricted Stock Units

+("RSU"), respectively, to its employees vesting over up to a three year period.
+The Company measures compensation expense for the RSUs based on the closing market price of Tower's ordinary shares immediately prior to the date of grant, expensing it through the applicable vesting period.

-As of December 31, 2016, 351,446 non-qualified stock options and 218,200 RSU's were outstanding under the 2013 Plan.
-As of December 31, 2015, 769,859 non-qualified stock options and 212,900 RSU's were outstanding under the 2013 Plan.
-Further grants may be approved in accordance with the board of directors of the Company's decision.
+As of December 31, 2017, 169,296 non-qualified stock options and 209,395 RSU's were outstanding under the 2013 plan.
+As of December 31, 2016, 351,446 non-qualified stock options and 218,200 RSU's were outstanding under the 2013 plan.
+Further grants may be approved by the board of directors of Tower.

-Tower's Old Share Incentive Plan (the "Old Plan") - Pursuant to the merger with Tower in 2008, the Company's outstanding options immediately prior to the effective time of the merger, were converted to options to purchase Tower's ordinary shares on the same terms and conditions as were applicable to such options under the predecessor Company's plan with adjusted exercise prices and numbers of shares to reflect the exchange ratio of the stock.
-As of December 31, 2016 and 2015 42,959 and 49,696 options, respectively were outstanding under the Old Plan.
+Tower's Old Share Incentive Plan (the "Old Plan") - Pursuant to the merger with Tower in 2008, the Company's outstanding options, immediately prior to the effective time of the merger, were converted to options to purchase Tower's ordinary shares on the same terms and conditions as were applicable to such options under the predecessor Company's plan with adjusted exercise prices and quantity of shares to reflect the exchange ratio of the stock.
+As of December 31, 2017 and 2016, 18,013 and 100,692 options, respectively were outstanding under the Old Plan.